joba-1/LiFePO_Island/Readme.md

     * display links for JSON of all eSmart3 item categories and JbdBms commands
     * enables OTA firmware update
     * later: display and change some values of BatParam, LoadParam, ProParam and Log
-* Syslog (and later mqtt publish) of status on changes
+* Syslog and mqtt publish of status on changes
 * NTP to set eSmart3 time at startup once
+* RSSI and BSSID monitoring to find a place with good WLAN signal reception for the ESP32

 ![LiFePO_Island](https://user-images.githubusercontent.com/32450554/199284797-8ae049ff-4aa1-495b-8e3d-3111fb9d40d6.png)